mojaloop/documentation/infra/README.md

 For this, we use cloudfront functions, which are lightweight Javascript functions that allow you to control the behaviour of requests and responses of the CDN.

+The redirect behaviour can be configured in `./src/redirect/index.js`